vzdzt/slimethis/README.md

 - Clear browser cache
 - Check for JavaScript errors in console
 - Ensure CSS theme files are loading

+### Gallery Navigation Not Working
+**Issue**: Next/previous buttons don't appear or work in gallery view.
+**Symptoms**: Can't navigate through images when expanded.
+**Fix**:
+- Ensure you're viewing images from the gallery (not generated content)
+- Check that there are multiple images in the current page
+- Navigation is limited to the current page of 10 images

+### Double/Quad Images Not Saving All Files
+**Issue**: Only one image saves when clicking "slime!" on multi-image content.
+**Symptoms**: Multiple images displayed but only one downloads.
+**Fix**:
+- This should work automatically - all images are saved with numbered filenames
+- Check browser download permissions
+- Ensure all image files exist and are accessible

 ### Content Not Loading
 **Issue**: "No bangers available" or empty output.